 Get IVIG Copay Assistance | Your IVIG Treatment Info | Get IVIG Prior Authorization

 What Are the Symptoms of Myasthenia Gravis?

-The primary symptom of myasthenia gravis includes weakness of voluntary muscles, which are muscles under your control.
+The primary symptom of MG is what allows you to detect the disease.
+And that symptom is the weakness of voluntary muscles, which are muscles under your control.
 Muscles may fail to contract generally due to their inability to respond to nerve impulses.
 Because of the lack of impulse transmission, blockage occurs in the communication between muscles and nerves, resulting in weakness.
 This weakness generally worsens with activity and improves with rest.

 - Hoarse voice

 - Problems breathing because of muscle weakness

 - Difficulty swallowing